1964 Pacific typhoon season: Typhoon Tilda (Basiang)

 The precursor disturbance to Tilda was identified northwest of Guam using the Automatic Picture Transmission system during the 10-day operational lifespan of the Nimbus 1 satellite.
 The initial vortex that became Tilda formed by September 12 and organized into a tropical depression by September 13.
 Tilda's winds reached typhoon intensity on September 14.
 Its center passed over the Bataan Islands the same day before moving west into the South China Sea.
 According to the JTWC, Tilda's one-minute maximum sustained winds crested at 165 km/h before their speeds began to decrease.
 On September 16, the center of Tilda passed 95 km/h (60 mi) south of Hong Kong.
 Tilda's close pass of Hong Kong prompted the hoisting of storm signals to warn ships and small craft, with the Royal Observatory escalating its warnings to typhoon signal no. 3.
 The typhoon then became stationary for nearly two days over the South China Sea with its winds concurrently falling to tropical storm intensity according to the JTWC.
 Tilda's meandering path disrupted shipping and led to the Royal Observatory keeping storm signals active for a record 161 hours.

 On September 19, the JTWC determined that Tilda reintensified into a typhoon after the storm began to move west.
-The typhoon's one-minue sustained winds were estimated by the agency at 205 km/h on September 20 before weakening ensued.
+The typhoon's one-minuTe sustained winds were estimated by the agency at 205 km/h on September 20 before weakening ensued.
 Tilda made landfall on the coast of Vietnam on September 22 roughly 95 km northwest of Huế, Vietnam, and 200 km north of where Typhoon Violet struck a week prior.
 Storm surge at Lăng Cô reached 1.7 m.
 Tilda continued inland and weakened before dissipating by September 25.
 Rainfall from Tilda led to some of the largest flood depths and durations on record in the drainage basin of the Mekong River; the longevity and spatial extent of Tilda's rains were also near world-record-levels.
 The highest rainfall total over a three-day period was 470 mm.
 Precipitation totals were enhanced by orographic effects on southwest-facing slopes in southwestern Laos near the Thailand border.
 Most buildings at the U.S. Marines base in Da Nang sustained water damage and lost power for over a week.
 At least three people went missing in Thailand following the flooding from Tilda.
 Water inundation reached 0.6 m in some cities and railways and highways suspended traffic.